-Whether you want relief from chronic symptoms or just want to get a nice buzz going, you can easily make your own cannabis oil at home with a few easy-to-find components and a well-ventilated work-space.
+Whether you want relief or just want to get a nice buzz going, you can easily make your own cannabis oil at home with a few easy-to-find components and a well-ventilated work-space.
 Let’s see how it’s done!

 There are two factors that scare most people off from homemade cannabis oil.
 The first is a fear of, well, explosion.
 This makes sense when coupled with the knowledge that a good portion of commercially available cannabis oil is produced through the highly flammable process of butane extraction.